ruggeryiury/dta-parser/README.md

 ## Parsing a `.dta` file

 Just read the contents of a `.dta` file, when use `DTAParser()` to parse it.
-It will return an array of each song included on the .dta file parsed as a `DTAFileContents` type.
+It will return an array of each song included on the .dta file parsed as a `DTAFile` type.

 ```ts
 import DTAParser from 'dta-parser'